matatk/agrip/audioquake/manuals/user-manual-part02.md

 <a name="playing-audioquake"></a>
 # Playing *AudioQuake*

 This part of the manual is a guide to playing *AudioQuake*.
-It is aimed at people who have played accessible games such as *Shades of Doom* and *Monkey Business* before—though if you're used to playing 3D/FPS games in general, you should feel at home.
+It is aimed at people who have played accessible games such as *Shades of Doom* and *Monkey Business* before&mdash;though if you're used to playing 3D/FPS games in general, you should feel at home.

 *AudioQuake* has a number of game modes.
 This part explains only what is common between all game modes.
 The [Singleplayer game modes](#singleplayer-game-modes) and [Multiplayer game modes](#multiplayer-game-modes) sections tell you more about each individual mode.